laravel/docs/billing.md

 		//
 	}

-<a name="handling-failed-payments"></a>
+<a name="handling-failed-subscriptions"></a>
-## Handling Failed Payments
+## Handling Failed Subscriptions

 What if a customer's credit card expires?
 No worries - Cashier includes a Webhook controller that can easily cancel the customer's subscription for you.
 Just point a route to the controller:

 	Route::post('stripe/webhook', 'Laravel\Cashier\WebhookController@handleWebhook');

 That's it!
 Failed payments will be captured and handled by the controller.
-The controller will cancel the customer's subscription after three failed payment attempts.
+The controller will cancel the customer's subscription when Stripe determines the subscription has failed (normally after three failed payment attempts).
 The `stripe/webhook` URI in this example is just for example.
 You will need to configure the URI in your Stripe settings.

 <a name="handling-other-stripe-webhooks"></a>
 ## Handling Other Stripe Webhooks